Slarticus/totes/README.md

 # totes
-This is a collection of poorly written Cinch/CloudBot plugins.
+This is a poorly written, unfinished Uno bot.

 DISCLAIMER: I'm fool.